benfjohnson/developer-dot/avatax/dev-guide/getting-started-with-avatax/configure-your-avatax-account.md

 <br/>

-After this API call has completed, you will see that this company, with the companyCode value set to "DEVGUIDE", is ready for use!
+After this API call has completed, you will see that this company, with the <code>companyCode</code> value set to "DEVGUIDE", is ready for use!

 Congratulations!
 You have successfully initialized your first AvaTax company.